amithkoujalgi/fastapi-with-ssl/README.md

 # fastapi-with-ssl

-This is to demonstrate the setup of SSL for FastAPI apps.
+This is to demonstrate the setup of SSL for FastAPI apps, both with and without container-based setup.

 ### Prerequisites: